• Log in

 However, building brand awareness is no small feat and rarely happens overnight on one marketing channel.
 It takes a long-lasting integrated marketing campaign to notice tangible results, and it never stops.
 Nevertheless, the payout is worth it, as the example below proves.

-Good Nike example
+Good Nike Example

-Out of all the successful campaigns, you definitely know this one.
+Out of all the creative campaigns, you definitely know this one.
 So well, you’d be able to answer ‘Just Do It’ when woken up with the question “What’s Nike’s slogan?” in the middle of the night.
 But why?

 The company launched its “Just Do It” campaign in 1988 and since then promoted it in every way imaginable.
 Combine it with a powerful message meaning – Nike provides you with athletic motivation – and you have a winning brand awareness campaign that creates an almost unbreakable emotional connection with your target audience.